xwmx/nb/README.md

   # save the clipboard contents to a new file with a `.js` file extension
   nb clip .js

+  # save the clipboard contents as a new `.cr` file in the "snippets" notebook
+  nb snippets:clip .cr
 ```

 #### `copy`